HomeSecExplorer/Proxmox-Hardening-Guide/docs/pbs4-hardening-guide.md

 **Measures**

+- Example:
-- Export to Prometheus with `node_exporter`.
+   - Export to Prometheus with `pve_exporter`.
    - Dashboards in Grafana.

 > [!NOTE]
 > Or another **appropriate** monitoring solution.